Latest Content

 If your goal is a Top 50k finish, you may decide to play it safe and go with the obvious option.
 That is likely to protect you from rank damage even if things go wrong, but is unlikely to propel you further ahead.
 But if you want that Top 10k finish, then you are going to have to take a risk.

-When multiple transfer or captaincy options are available tools such as Opta Player Heatmaps or the Fix Comparison Matrix can help you make meaningful side-by-side comparisons of the best options.
+When multiple transfer or captaincy options are available tools such as Opta Player Heatmaps or the Fix Comparison Matrix, as shown above, can help you make meaningful side-by-side comparisons of the best options.

 Join 89% of our members who won their main mini-league last season.